tonyjosephmartinez/tonyjosephmartinez.github.io/projects.md

 ASP.Net Core internal web application using JsPDF to format and display environmental data.
 <br>
 ## [](#header-2)Barcode/RFID Android Applications
-Android applications that interface with barcode and RFID guns used in accouting, shipping, and operations.
+Android applications that interface with barcode and RFID guns used in accounting, shipping, and operations.